poucotm/Log-Highlight/README.md

 #### Extensible Severity Levels

-You can add, remove, change severity levels in **settings**, run `Log Hightlight: Generate Custom Syntax & Theme` command.
+You can add, remove, change severity levels like debug/notice/emergency in **settings**, run `Log Hightlight: Generate Custom Syntax & Theme` command.
 You may have to restart sublime text once.

 #### Bookmarks